ooples/pine_script_docs/source/primer/First_indicator.rst

 - Click "Save" and choose a name for your script different than the previous one.
 - Click "Add to Chart" in the Editor's menu bar.
 The "MACD #2" indicator appears in a separate *Pane* under the "MACD #1" indicator.

-Your second Pine Script™ is running on your chart.
+Your second Pine script is running on your chart.
 If you double-click on the indicator's name on your chart, you will bring up the script's "Settings/Inputs" tab, where you can now change the slow and fast lengths:

 .. image:: images/FirstIndicator-Version2.png